Top Natural Remedies for Cold Sores (Fever Blisters)

 Cold Sore Natural Remedies

-Cold sores, also known as fever blisters, are a common and often recurring viral infection manifesting as small, painful blisters around the mouth caused by the herpes simplex virus (HSV).
-While there is no cure for HSV, natural remedies can provide relief and promote faster healing.
+Cold sores, also known as fever blisters, are small, painful blisters that commonly appear around the mouth, caused by the herpes simplex virus (HSV).
+Though there is no permanent cure for HSV, many natural remedies offer quick relief, reduce pain, and speed healing.

 Vitamin C